rock72427/ReactJS-Notes/notes.md

 - Managed within a component.
 - Used for managing internal component data.

 ## Q2.
-Difference between classbased compnent and functionbased component?
+Difference between Classbased component and Functionbased component?

 ### Functional